zackees/webseed/README.md

-# webtorrent-webseed
+# Webseed

-A Blazing Fast Webseed implementation for Webtorrent
+A Blazing Fast Webseed implementation for Serverless Webtorrent using webseeds.

 Or...
 How I nearly destroyed my life in the pursuit of figuring this out, so you don't have to.

 Please give this project a star.

 # Usage